John 2:19

 Kingdom of God, but those who are born twice will live forever.
 To be born of

-In John 2:7-8 Jesus said, "Marvel not that I said unto you, You must be born
+In John 2:7-8 Jesus said, "Marvel not that I said unto you, You

-Spirit."
-There are similarities
+born of the Spirit."
+There are

-compared to a dove when it came and abode upon Him, probably because a dove
+was compared to a dove when it came and abode upon Him, probably because a dove

 symbolizes peace, and when the Spirit of God takes over your life you will know